 Images, Texts, and Gender

 Part of the investigation requires us to consider how these images incorporate ideas about gender.
 Cats—and black cats in particular—have long been associated with women and with witchcraft.
 The “sab-cat” acted slyly and surreptitiously, destroying property seemingly by magic.
-That the Tank Corps distinguished its symbol as a “tom-cat” recognizes this longstanding connection of cats and women.
+That the Tank Corps distinguished its symbol as a “tom-cat” is thus notable.

 Novelist Sinclair Lewis employed the longer, well-known phrase in his 1920 satire Main Street: “The way to handle wives, like the fellow says, is to catch ‘em early, treat ‘em rough, and tell ‘em nothing!”

 Artist John Held, who would achieve popularity for his cartoons about flappers and sexual mores in the 1920s, offered this “treat ‘em rough” statement in the center panel.

 One stanza of the “Guardhouse Blues,” chronicled by the Atlanta Constitution at the camp in Macon, Georgia (Camp Harris), in July 1916, uses the phrase:

 So, the “’em” in “treat ’em rough” referred most often, in my admittedly cursory research, to women.